covid-at-home/covid-at-home/level2.md

 {{ site.data.tags.breakout.begin }}

 If your symptoms go away, that doesn't mean you should end your quarantine immediately.
 You need up-to-date local information again to see whether the authorities want you to register as healed, especially if you tested positive earlier.
 Depending on availability and local policy, you may need to be tested again.
 Your local health authorities may provide you with specific advice on what to do next.
-If so: follow it.
+If so: Follow it.

 {{ site.data.tags.breakout.end }}